jgarber623/dotfiles/README.md

 	cd ~/.dotfiles
 	rake install

-The installation rake task will configure symlinks in `~/` that point to the appropriate files in `~/.dotfiles`.
+The installation rake task will create symlinks in `~/` that point to the appropriate files in `~/.dotfiles`.

 ## Environment ##